gabrielgfw/gabrielgfw/README.md

 That's why I want to keep learning and reach stages which I've never been before.

 - 🔭 I’m currently working as Dev-1 at Senior Sistemas (Blumenau/SC);
-- 🌱 I’m currently learning Javascript, CSS, HTML, and internal work tools / frameworks;
+- 🌱 I’m currently learning Javascript, CSS, HTML, Java + Spring, SCRUM, and doing some little projects for learning purposes;
 - 💬 I got some useful knowledge with Photoshop / Illustrator, which can be useful at certain situations if you need any help;
 - 📫 You can find me at:
 [Linkedin](https://www.linkedin.com/in/gabriel-felipe-werner-4738ba104/);